percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-10-01).md

 - [EVEREST-768](https://perconadev.atlassian.net/browse/EVEREST-768): The PostgreSQL pods now demonstrate the intended behavior by not getting stuck, as they automatically restart when the database is restarted.

+- [EVEREST-1287](https://perconadev.atlassian.net/browse/EVEREST-1287) - Before Percona Everest 1.2.0, every database node had to be scheduled on a separate K8s node within an EKS distribution.
+Otherwise, the database would fail to start if it didn't have a separate K8s node available.
+Now, it is preferable, but the databases will still come up even if no separate K8s node is available, and this setting is applied regardless of the distribution being used.

 - [EVEREST-1232](https://perconadev.atlassian.net/browse/EVEREST-1232): The backups and restore pages have been updated to show consistent date formats.

+- [EVEREST-1273](https://perconadev.atlassian.net/browse/EVEREST-1273): We have fixed an issue to display an error message when the user edits the backup storage URL to an invalid one.

+- [EVEREST-1286](https://perconadev.atlassian.net/browse/EVEREST-1286): When editing a backup schedule, the option to change the backup name is now disabled.

 - [EVEREST-1253](https://perconadev.atlassian.net/browse/EVEREST-1253): The **Delete** option in the backup menu is properly now disabled if the backup is in the **Deleting** status.

-- [EVEREST-1273](https://perconadev.atlassian.net/browse/EVEREST-1273): We have fixed an issue to display an error message when the user edits the backup storage URL to an invalid one.

 - [EVEREST-1279](https://perconadev.atlassian.net/browse/EVEREST-1279): The CPU value displayed on the **Resources page** and the **Database Summary** panel is now consistent.

-- [EVEREST-1286](https://perconadev.atlassian.net/browse/EVEREST-1286): When editing a backup schedule, the option to change the backup name is now disabled.

-- [EVEREST-1287](https://perconadev.atlassian.net/browse/EVEREST-1287) Updated the default affinity settings for the database cluster pods.
-A database restart is required in order to apply these new settings.

 - [EVEREST-1315](https://perconadev.atlassian.net/browse/EVEREST-1315): Despite Percona Everest showing a successful upgrade message, the upgrade actually didn't go as planned.
 The issue has been resolved now.